Run CodeIgniter from the Command Line / SSH

 About the Author

-Andrew has been coding PHP applications for over 5 years, and has plenty of experience with PHP, MySQL, and Apache.
+Andrew has been coding PHP applications since 2006, and has plenty of experience with PHP, MySQL, and Apache.
 He prefers Ubuntu Linux on his desktop and has plenty of experience at managing CentOS web servers.
 He is the owner of Wells IT Solutions LLC, and develops PHP applications full time for anyone that needs it as well as does desktop computer support locally in the local area.
 He spends most of his free time exploring new programming concepts and posting on The Webmaster Forums.